igezehei/micorservice/README.md

-# Micorservice
+# Micorservice -  Onboaring App
-In this project we will be creating a microservice and deploy it to cloud it using a Docker.

-**Overview:**
+This product enables onboarding of new clients that a new system with miniual support.
+It's designed by following the micoservice patterns and deployed into the cloud using a Docker.

 	Microservice is an architectural style that structures an application as a collection of loosely coupled services.